-We start by looking at what are, in our opinion, the 5 best pairs of gloves for grilling on the market, before going into a buying guide that explains how grill gloves are different than oven mitts.
-We also discuss the difference in fit and heat resistance, and ultimately why we believe these are an essential item.
+We start by looking at what are, in our opinion, the 5 best pairs of gloves for grilling on the market, before going into a buying guide that explains how grill gloves are different to oven mitts, the difference in fit and heat resistance between different fabrics, and ultimately why we believe these are an essential item.

-At a Glance: The 5 Products Chosen for Best Grilling Gloves in our Guide
+At a Glance: The Best Grilling Gloves Discussed in our Guide

-- Grill Heat Aid Extreme Heat Resistant Gloves
+- Grill Heat Aid BBQ Gloves Heat Resistant 1472℉ Extreme

 - Artisan Griller BBQ Heat Resistant Insulated Gloves

-- Steven Raichlen (BarbecueBible) Extra Long Suede Grill Gloves
+- Steven Raichlen Best of Barbecue Extra Long Suede Grill Gloves

 - Weber 6670 Premium Barbecue Glove Set